DeleMike/TriviaOnGo/README.md

 # TriviaOnGo
-A simple quiz app that uses JSON to get questions and answers from an online API.
+A simple quiz app that uses Volley library to parse JSON responses